St Anthony's Bring Your Own Designated Device (BYODD) Program

 Frequently Asked Questions

 None - the Chrome OS and other web-based apps and platforms provide everything students need.
 You do not need to purchase any software.

 What support will be provided for the use of the device?

-St Anthony’s will assist your child in his/her basic usage of the device with troubleshooting and sorting out minor technical issues, however parents (through the supplier warranty) will be responsible for any major hardware issues that may arise with the device.
+St Anthony’s will assist your child in his/her basic usage of the device with troubleshooting and sorting out minor technical issues.
+However, parents (through the supplier warranty) will be responsible for any major hardware issues that may arise with the device.

 How do I manage my child’s usage at home?

-How will my child identify his/her device?
+How will my child identify their device?